juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 I am a girl.

 19. Mother Who Lives in a Boot
-I kwon a mother who lives in a boot, with buttons all over her floor.
-She use an umbrella to keep her dry and a zipper that zips for a door.
+I know a mother who lives in a boot, with buttons all over her floor.
+She uses an umbrella to keep her dry and a zipper that zips for a door.
 She keeps her food in seven blue shoes.
 She eats with a spoon from a cap.